joestubbs/coe379L-sp25/docs/unit02/decision_tree_and_random_forrest.rst

 arrive at their classification result.

 Continuing with the diabetes example above, suppose two individuals had the same glucose reading of 153, but one was age of 68 and the other was age 53.
-If younger one had a BMI of 32, then the model would predict that they were not diabetic, while it would predict that the older one was.
+If the younger individual had a BMI of 32, then the model would predict that they were not diabetic, while it would predict that the older one was.

 A natural question could be asked: *given these two individuals with the same glucose